Frequently Asked Questions

 What is your warranty or return policy for plants?

-As I have no control over what happens to our plants once they leave our property, I cannot offer any returns, exchanges, or refunds.
+As we have no control over what happens to our plants once they leave our property, we cannot offer any returns, exchanges, or refunds.
 Thank you for understanding!

 How often will you be open?